Controllers

 Other Types

-Webman supports parameter types such as int, float, string, bool, array, object, and class instances, for example:
+Webman supports parameter types such as int, float, string, bool, array, object, and class instances.
+For example:

 <?php